 You may be wondering about those unsightly scaly patches that just appeared on your cute baby’s head.
 It’s probably cradle cap, and it’s nothing to freak out about.
-Up to 70% of infants will develop cradle cap within their first 3 months, meaning the condition is incredibly common.
-In this post, you’ll find out what is cradle cap, what potentially causes it and how to get rid of cradle cap.
+Up to 70 percent of infants will develop this condition within their first three months, meaning the condition is incredibly common.
+In this post, you’ll find out what it is, how to spot it, and what potentially causes it.
+Plus, learn how to treat it with natural remedies.

 What is Cradle Cap?

 These unsightly yellowish scales may not look the best, but they’re really just harmless baby dandruff.
-If you want to get fancy, the technical name for this scalp condition is infantile seborrheic dermatitis.
-Babies typically develop cradle cap between two weeks and six months of age, however there are some cases where the baby was born with it. (source)
+According to the Cleveland Clinic, the technical name for this scalp condition is infantile seborrheic dermatitis.
+Babies typically develop cradle cap between two weeks and six months of age, however there are some cases where the baby was born with it.

 What Does Cradle Cap Look Like?

 The scales are yellow tinged, and are typically greasy, though they can sometimes be dry.
 Unlike adult dandruff, there’s no itching or irritation involved, however they can be accompanied by redness.
 These scales can also show up in the eyebrows, groin, armpits, ears, and eyelids. (source)

 Get free updates on baby’s first year! – Free Updates on First Year [In-article]

 Sign me up!

 No one knows for sure what exactly causes cradle cap, but there seem to be several likely culprits.
 Here are the theories: